Optimal linear filtering of partially observed polynomial processes in discrete and continuous time: Filtering, smoothing, and prediction

 Then we have $\E\bigl(\bigl(X(t)-\widehat X(t,s)\bigr)\bigl(X(t)-\widehat X(t,s)\bigr)^\top\bigr) =\widehat\Sigma(t,s)$ for any $t < s$ as well as

 \end{proposition} \begin{proof} This is the time-inhomogeneous version of \textcite[Property 6.2]{shumway.stoffer.17}. \end{proof}

 As it is well known, the filtering problem hardly ever allows for a simple solution if one leaves the narrow framework of linear Gaussian models.
 A common way out is to consider only \emph{linear} filters.
-That is to say, we try to minimise the mean square error $\E(\lVert X(t)-Y \rVert^2)$ over all random variables $Y$ that are affine-linear in the observations, i.e.\ of the form
+That is to say, we try to minimise the mean squared error $\E(\lVert X(t)-Y \rVert^2)$ over all random variables $Y$ that are affine-linear in the observations, i.e.\ of the form

 for deterministic $\alpha\in\R^d$ and $\gamma(s)\in\R^{d \times (d-m)}$, $s \leq t$.
 But even within this class, it is generally not obvious how to determine the corresponding \emph{optimal linear filter} efficiently.
 In our setup of polynomial models, however, Proposition \ref{p:representation1} opens the door to using Proposition \ref{p:Kálmán} in the non-Gaussian case: Clearly, in linear Gaussian state space models the optimal filter from Proposition \ref{p:Kálmán} coincides with the optimal linear filter.
-Since the defining filtering minimisation problem however only depends on the first and second moments of a process, polynomial state space models admit the same optimal linear filters as their Gaussian equivalent: \begin{corollary}[Filtering] Suppose that $X$ is a polynomial state space model with finite second moments as in Proposition \ref{p:representation1}.
+While the general optimal filtering problem depends on the whole conditional distribution of $X$ given $X_\oo$,\space{} the objective function of the linear filtering problem depends on the process $X$ only through its first and second order moments of the form $\E(X(t))$ or $\E(X(t) X(s)^\top)$.
+Thus, Proposition \ref{p:representation1} implies that polynomial state space models admit the same optimal linear filters as their Gaussian equivalent: \begin{corollary}[Filtering] Suppose that $X$ is a polynomial state space model with finite second moments as in Proposition \ref{p:representation1}.
 Define $\widehat X(t,t)$ and $\widehat \Sigma(t, t)$ as in Proposition \ref{p:Kálmán}.
 Then $\widehat X(t,t)$ is an optimal linear filter for $X(t)$ and $\E\bigl(\bigl(X(t)-\widehat X(t,t)\bigr)\smash{\bigl(X(t)-\widehat X(t,t)\bigr)}^\top\bigr)=\widehat\Sigma(t,t)$ for $t \in \N$. \end{corollary} \begin{proof} This follows from Proposition \ref{p:Kálmán} together with Proposition \ref{p:representation1}. \end{proof}

 For prediction and smoothing the situation is essentially the same.
 For fixed $s, t \in \N$, we try to obtain the best approximation of $X(t)$ within the class of random variables of the form

 for deterministic $\alpha\in\R^d$ and $\gamma(r)\in\R^{d \times (d-m)}$, $r \leq s$.
 We call the corresponding minimiser the \emph{optimal linear predictor} if $s<t$ and the \emph{optimal linear smoother} if $s>t$, respectively.